macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 73: March 4, 2019

+**Today's Progress**: #R4D73 More work with Wordpress today.
+Problems solved at #Hackerrank: "Recursion 3 ", "Binary Numbers" & #Codewars: "Find the next perfect square!", "Find the odd int". #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 951 @ Codewars, 214225 @ Hackerrank - 6 hours of study.
+March and still unemployed :-( 1 finish React courses, 2.
+Do the FCC projects.
+Every goal gives me strength and confidence to pursue the next.

 ## Day 72: March 3, 2019

-**Today's Progress**: #R4D71 Working on a Wordpress site for a customer.
+**Today's Progress**: #R4D72 Working on a Wordpress site for a customer.
 Problems solved at #Hackerrank: "Maximizing XOR", "Missing Numbers" & #Codewars: "Collatz", "Find the missing term in an Arithmetic Progression". #100DaysOfCode #javascript #React #freeCodeCamp.

 **Thoughts:** Rank 962 @ Codewars, 222853 @ Hackerrank - 6 hours of study.
 March and still unemployed :-( 1 finish React courses, 2.
 Do the FCC projects.
 Every goal gives me strength and confidence to pursue the next.